10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 ### Optimize Readability
-At 10up, we often work with large codebases.
+At WisdmLabs, we often work with large codebases.
 As such, it's important to optimize markup for human readability.
 This allows developers to quickly rotate in and out of projects, eases onboarding processes, and improves code maintainability.

 Always use tabs for indentation.
 Doing this allows developers to set their editor preferences for tab width.